 A constitutional issue not raised at the trial level will not be considered for the first time on appeal.
-See, e.g., In re R.D., 376 N.C.
-244 (2020) (petitioner did not make constitutional due process argument regarding right to cross-examination at TPR dispositional hearing and thus did not preserve issue for appeal); In re S.M., 375 N.C.
-673 (2020) (holding father waived the argument that a continuance was necessary to protect a constitutional right by not raising it at trial); In re C.M.P., 254 N.C.
+See, e.g., In re C.M.P., 254 N.C.
 App.
 647 (2017) (holding respondent mother failed to preserve the issue of whether the trial court's denial of her motion to continue violated her constitutional right to effective assistance of counsel); In re C.P., 252 N.C.
 App.
-118 (2017) (declining to address respondent mother's argument, not raised in the trial court, that her constitutional rights were violated by award of guardianship to a non-parent without finding that respondent was unfit or had acted inconsistently with her constitutionally protected status).
-See Chapter 7.10.B.5 (discussing divergent opinions on when parent waives the right to court determination of constitutional rights).
+118 (2017) (declining to address respondent mother's argument, not raised in the trial court, that her constitutional rights were violated by award of guardianship to a non-parent without finding that respondent was unfit or had acted inconsistently with her constitutionally protected status); In re T.P., 217 N.C.
+App.
+181 (2011) (declining to address the trial court's finding that the respondent parent had acted inconsistently with her constitutionally protected parental status).